The Nuclear Envelope Is Composed Of Which Of The Following

 Progeria Syndrome

 Hutchinson-Gilford progeria syndrome is caused by mutations in the LMNA gene that lead to the production of a permanently farnesylated form of prelamin A called progerin.
-This results in premature aging symptoms and significantly reduced lifespan.
+This results in premature aging symptoms and significantly reduced lifespan Took long enough..

 Emery-Dreifuss Muscular Dystrophy

 This disorder is caused by mutations in genes encoding nuclear envelope proteins such as emerin, lamin A/C, and lamin-associated proteins.
-It is characterized by muscle weakness, joint contractures, and cardiac problems Worth keeping that in mind..
+It is characterized by muscle weakness, joint contractures, and cardiac problems Worth knowing..

 Dilated Cardiomyopathy

-Mutations in LMNA are a common cause of familial dilated cardiomyopathy, a condition characterized by impaired heart function and increased risk of heart failure Simple, but easy to overlook.
-Worth knowing..
+Mutations in LMNA are a common cause of familial dilated cardiomyopathy, a condition characterized by impaired heart function and increased risk of heart failure.

 Research and Discoveries